jdx/mise/environments.md

 ## Multiple `env._` Directives

-It may be necessary to use multiple `env._` directives but TOML syntax won't allow 2 keys in a table like that:
+It may be necessary to use multiple `env._` directives, however TOML fails with this syntax because it has 2 identical keys in a table:

 ```toml
 [env]